HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 .. admonition:: Question

 	I get an argparse error when one of my command line arguments is a negative number.
-What is correct syntax so that Python does not interpret my negative numbers as flags?
+What is the correct syntax so that Python does not interpret my negative numbers as flags?

-If you would like to parse negative number arguments to command line flags, it's best to use quotation marks with a preceding space, e.g. ``-t 1 0 " -0.25"``.
+If you would like to parse negative number arguments to command line flags, it is best to use quotation marks with a preceding space, e.g. ``-t 1 0 " -0.25"``.

 .. admonition:: Question